 3. Investigating and monitoring abuses of Human Rights at Sea.

 4. Developing the 2011 UN Guiding Principles for Business and Human Rights in the maritime environment.

 5. Commenting on and supporting proposed national and international human rights legislation, policies and best practice, where applicable.

 What we do

-The Human Rights at Sea Charitable Incorporated Organisation has been independently developed for the benefit of the international community for matters concerning explicit engagement with human rights issues in the maritime environment.
+The Human Rights at Sea has been created for the benefit of the international community for matters concerning explicit engagement with human rights issues in the maritime environment.
 Our work in undertaken across four key areas:

 Provided through the Trustees backed by a written CIO Constitution, a Non-Executive Board of Advisers and an iterative ten-year internal Strategic Plan.
 Legal, accounting and financial governance is provided by highly reputable entities, while Human Rights at Sea undertakes its work through a secure online and multi-media platform.

 Our work is about doing what is right for those who ask for our help.
 As such, we are strictly unbiased in our approach to issues and our interactions with governments, organisations and individuals.

 We support the UN Sustainable Development Goals

 Since 2014 we have also been a member of the UN Global Compact